zeromake/quasar/docs/src/pages/quasar-cli-webpack/upgrade-guide.md

 }
 ```

-The Typescript detection is based on the quasar.config file being in TS form (quasar.config.ts) and tsconfig.json file presence, so please remove the following:
+The Typescript detection is based on the quasar.config file being in TS form (quasar.config.ts), tsconfig.json file presence and typescript & ts-loader being installed, so please remove the following:

 ```diff /quasar.config
 - /**